 Education Law Center’s Advocacy Guide Series

-Education Law Center has released a revised, updated and expanded guide crucial to the rights of students with disabilities: “Transition Planning: A Guide for Advocates.”
+Education Law Center has released a revised and updated guide to New Jersey school residency rights: “Understanding Public School Residency Requirements: A Guide for Advocates.”

-The release is part of ELC’s series of “Know Your Rights” guides published to provide comprehensive information and tools for advocates to use in efforts to enforce the legal rights to education of public school students.
+The release is part of a series of ELC “Know Your Rights” guides published to provide comprehensive information and tools for advocates to use in efforts to safeguard and protect the education rights of public school students.

-The Transition Planning Guide and other publications in ELC’s Advocacy Guide Series can be accessed on the ELC website, or a printed copy may be obtained by contacting Diane Gayoso at email@example.com or 973-624-1815, ext.
+The Residency Guide and other publications in ELC’s Advocacy Guide Series can be accessed on ELC’s website, or a printed copy may be obtained by contacting Diane Gayoso at firstname.lastname@example.org or 973-624-1815, ext.
 10.